Skip to content

 OAuth2 Scopes

-The OAuth2 security scheme can have a list of scopes that must be granted to the OAuth2 token to be able to use the operations the security scheme applies to.
-When different operations have different scopes, you will likely want to create a template that allows providing OAuth scopes without having to respecify the other properties of the security scheme:
+The OAuth2 security scheme can require specific scopes that must be granted to the OAuth2 token to access the operations the security scheme applies to.
+When different operations need different scopes, you will likely want to create a template that allows providing OAuth scopes without having to respecify the other properties of the security scheme:

 @useAuth(MyOAuth2<["read"]>)